jevenson/flexbox/slides/flex-grow.md

 # flex-grow

-defines the fraction of space a child can fill <!-- .element: class="fragment" -->
+defines the fraction of remaning space a child can take <!-- .element: class="fragment" -->

 default is 0, child sizes itself <!-- .element: class="fragment" -->